top of page

 He is a very soft, friendly dog and easy to train as can be seen from his early wins in competition!

-Hips 3/3, Elbows 0, PRA clear, CNM clear, SD2 clear, EIC clear, STD carrier and BVA Eye test clear 10/2/23.
-You can read Cluanie's health information on the Kennel Club health test results finder, and his pedigree is below.
+Hips 3/3, Elbows 0, PRA clear, CNM clear, SD2 clear, EIC clear, STD carrier and clear eyes

 FTCh Sothebys Choice of Wedgnock (Otto)